 John Mellor, butcher.

-The first shop in South Street was occupied by Mr. John Mellor, butcher.
+Adeline remembers that “the first shop in South Street was occupied by Mr. John Mellor, butcher.
 He was a bachelor.
+He had a large garden, and in the season, always had a quantity of apples for sale in his shop.

 The shop stood on what is now Wharncliffe Road.